-Diani is a perfect holiday destination/ weekend getaway along the Kenyan South Coast.
-Its sandy beaches and blue waters rival Santorini and i kid you not!
+Dubbed one of Africa’s best beaches, Diani doubles up as a perfect holiday / weekend getaway destination along the Kenyan South Coast.
+Its sandy beaches and blue waters rival Santorini and I kid you not!

 Beach aside,there’s plenty to in Diani.
-Beach activities vary from swimming, snorkelling and scuba diving to sky diving or strolling the beach.
+Beach activities vary from swimming, snorkelling and scuba diving to sky diving or strolling along the beach.

 Shimba Hills Reserve is just some kilometres away as well.
 You could also ask the locals; they always know the best spots to visit.
-Your choice of accommodation could also advise and organize these activities for you.My friends and i stayed at South Coast Backpackers.
+Your choice of accommodation could also advise and organize these activities for you.

 Diani is definitely worth visiting.Worth every penny my friend!

 As I watch MTVs Ridiculousness, I’m secretly I could go back.We all need beaches and sunshine right?

 Do subscribe to the blog to get notified each time I put up a post.